Justin & Meredith Winokur's Kitchen Cooking Notebook

 The recipe is on the linked page, but I did the one change I find makes a huge difference with fresh pasta.
 I added extra (maybe 1.5x) salt in the dough and I added a bunch of salt to the water.
 It makes a nice difference.
 I was worried that we would overcook it due to what happened while doing the scallops but they were fine.

-We alsosautedthe beet greens then reduced white wine.
+We also sautéd the beet greens then reduced white wine.
 We mixed that with the pasta.

 **Here is where it got interesting.
 First we weren't sure if we fully defrosted them but thankfully, they defrosted enough and all of the water came off of them (we think).
 The real fun came when we tried to cook them.
 Everything said to seer them and Meredith had read to use olive oil.
 We preheated the pan, added the oil and it started smoking right away.
 That was somewhat expected, but what came next was it auto-ignited and almost burned Meredith.
 It went out then we thought it was fine then it started again.
 I tried to move the pan onto a trivet off the stove.
-Well, that put some unburned oil back in the center and it ignighted again.
+Well, that put some unburned oil back in the center and it ignited again.
 This happened one more time when I was finally able to move it to a cool burner.
 Of course, this happened while I had to take the pasta and of course, the smoke filled apartment set off the fire alarm (which has very hard to remove battery and is then plugged in.
 Oy.

 We ended up using a different pan to cook them.
 They were still good.

 **This was really interesting and worked fine.
 It basically required breaking the two rules of dealing with chocolate: Never heat on direct heat and NEVER let it get wet.
 Well, with this, you heat 1 cup (240 ml) of water with about 265 grams of 70% or higher dark chocolate over direct heat (we halved this though).
-Once it is all melted and consistant, you pour it into a metal bowl which itself is in an ice bath.
+Once it is all melted and consistent, you pour it into a metal bowl which itself is in an ice bath.
 Then you whisk it vigorously until it is a mousse consistency.
 It actually worked.
 And it was very, very good.
 The consistency was perfect and had a strong chocolate flavor (which makes sense since there is nothing else in it but water).
 The recipe says you can add some sugar but we didn't.
 Maybe we will next time.
 Oh, this is sometimes called Chocolate Chantilly

 The picture and recipe are below.

-Instant Chocolate Mousse (Chocolate Chantilly)from (<Cafefernando>)
+Instant Chocolate Mousse (Chocolate Chantilly) from (Cafefernando)

 Local Copy -- password is the name of my dog, all lower case